-As of October 29th, 2021 all graduating Marines from Marins Corps Recruit Depot Parris Island and San Diego can take a 10 day leave before checking into their next school.
+All graduating Marines from Marines Corps Recruit Depot Parris Island and San Diego can take a 10 day leave before checking into their next school.
 After their ten days of leave, newly graduated Marines will attend the School of Infantry (SOI) where they will continue their military training.
 Below you will find an overview of what to expect after Marine boot camp at the School of Infantry (SOI).

 What is the School of Infantry (SOI)?

 The School of Infantry (SOI) is where Marines go after Marine boot camp to continue their training as a Marine.
 The School of Infantry is divided into two different schools; Infantry Training Battalion (ITB) and Marine Combat Training (MCT).

 The Military Occupational Specialty (MOS) of the Marine will determine what training they will go through.

 Marines with an infantry or weapons system MOS (0311, 0331, 0341,0351,0352) will go to SOI – Infantry Training Battalion (ITB).
 Any Marines without an infantry MOS will train at SOI – Marine Combat Training (MCT).
 SOI is where basically trained Marines become Marine warriors.

 Where is the School of Infantry (SOI)?

 The School of Infantry (SOI) has two different locations; SOI West at Camp Pendleton in California and SOI East at Camp Geiger in North Carolina.